verbnoun/bartleby/README.md

-Bartleby is a Circuit Python synthesizer for the Bartleby Synth by [Https://www.attachpart.com](Attach Part) .
+Bartleby is a Circuit Python synthesizer for the Bartleby Synth by [Attach Part](ttps://www.attachpart.com) .